wp-plugins/media-library-assistant/readme.txt

 * New: In the `[mla_gallery]` shortcode, a new `mla_target` parameter allows you to specify the HTML `target` attribute in the gallery item links, e.g., `mla_target="_blank"` will open the items in a new window or tab.
 * New: In the `[mla_gallery]` shortcode, a new `tax_operator` parameter allows you to specify "AND" or "NOT IN" operators in the simple `tax_name=term(s)` version of taxonomy queries.
 See the Settings/Media Library Assistant Documentation page for details.
 * New: In the `[mla_gallery]` shortcode, `tax_query` corruption caused by the Visual mode of the post/page editor is now cleaned up before the query is submitted; Line breaks, HTML markup and escape sequences added by the Visual editor are removed.
-* Fix: IPTC/EXIF values containing an arrray, e.g., "2#025 keywords", will be converted to a comma-separated string before assignment to Standard fields or Custom fields.
+* Fix: IPTC/EXIF values containing an array, e.g., "2#025 keywords", will be converted to a comma-separated string before assignment to Standard fields or Custom fields.
 * Fix: Custom Field Mapping will always ignore rules with Data Source set to "-- None (select a value) --".
 * Fix: In the `[mla_gallery]` shortcode, the `orderby` parameter will override the explicit order in the `ids` parameter.
 * Fix: In the `[mla_gallery]` shortcode, the `ids` and `include` parameters no longer require `post_parent=all` to match items not attached to the current post/page.